The latest update to this website was at 955am Thursday (HST)

 https://www.weather.gov/images/hfo/satellite/Hawaii_IR_loop.gif

-Variable low clouds over the islands…higher clouds moving up from the southwest
+Variable low clouds over the islands…high clouds north and south

 https://radar.weather.gov/ridge/standard/HAWAII_loop.gif